Erogue-Lord/ancap-bot/README.rst

 * LOCALE: the language of the instance (default: en)
 * LOGLEVEL: the level for the logging (default: INFO)
 * LOGFILE: the file which the logs will be writen (default: stdout)
+* ROLE: the role to give to the registered members (default: ancap)

 create a virtual enviroment